deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 For dynamic `PersistentVolume` provisioning, a `Datastore` must be available on **each** ESXi host (shared datastore).
 {% endalert %}

-`StorageClass` objects will be created automatically for each `Datastore` tagged with the "region" and "zone" tags:
+Assign the "region" and "zone" tags to the `Datastore` objects to automatically create a `StorageClass` in the Kubernetes cluster:

 ```shell
 govc tags.attach -c k8s-region test-region /<DatacenterName>/datastore/<DatastoreName1>